mdisieno/Projects/README.md

 This is some projects that I am working on slowly but surely.
 I want to get some proper practice in development as well as new languages and some of these are based on youtube videos with the proper credit associated.
+Once these projects are completed, they will be moved to their own repos to make downloading easier.